SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Evaluation

 \subsection{Experiment Analysis}

-From the experiments, we have some important findings.
-We find that increasing the batch size increases the performance of all consensus protocols except for \Narwhal{} which we always assume to have $\SI{1000}{\txn\per\batch}$ (\ref{q:4}), as expected.
-Since the gains brought by increased batch size are small after $\SI{100}{\txn\per\batch}$, which are limited by the sequential \emph{execution} of transactions, we use $\SI{100}{\txn\per\batch}$ in all other experiments.
+The experimental results presented in the previous sections allows us to answer the research questions~Q\ref{q:1}--Q\ref{q:5}.
+First, we observe that increasing the batch size, increases the performance of all consensus protocols, thereby answering Q\ref{q:3} as expected.
+Since the gains brought by increased the batch size are small after $\SI{100}{\txn\per\batch}$, we used $\SI{100}{\txn\per\batch}$ in all other experiments.